 Loyola Beach

-A little farther north, you’ll find a tranquil atmosphere at Loyola Beach, where shallow waters and a playground make it a family favorite.
+A little farther north, you’ll find a tranquil atmosphere at Loyola Beach, named for the nearby Loyola University campus.
+The quieter atmosphere, ample green space, and a playground make it a family favorite.
 Nearby, the Glenwood Avenue Arts District in the Rogers Park neighborhood offers vibrant murals, music venues, theaters, art galleries, and a mix of shops and restaurants.
-1230 W. Greenleaf Ave.

 Explore more: Discover top things to do with our summer guide to Chicago.